This AllSaints Sale Is So Good: Take 20% Off Must-Have Winter Fashion

-AllSaints Is Taking 20% Off Leather Jackets, Dresses, and Sweaters — Here’s What to Shop Over Christmas
+AllSaints Is Taking 20% Off Leather Jackets, Dresses, and Sweaters — Here’s What to Shop This Winter

-Whether you’re on the hunt for a last-minute New Year's Eve outfit or want to score a great deal on high-quality basics, this AllSaints sale is not one to miss.
+Whether you’re looking to invest in a timeless leather jacket at a discount or score a great deal on winter fashion essentials, this AllSaints sale is not one to miss.

-Now through Tuesday, December 27, the apparel brand revered for its leather jackets, luxury knitwear, and denim is offering 20% off every single men’s and women’s style — including already marked-down sale pieces.
+Now through Tuesday, January 10, the apparel brand revered for its leather jackets, luxury knitwear and denim is offering 20% off every single men’s and women’s style — including already marked-down sale pieces.

 AllSaints’ effortlessly cool essentials will seamlessly fit into your wardrobe and can be worn for years to come.
 From closet staples made of premium fabrics such as silk and wool to the brand's iconic leather jackets, boots and accessories, AllSaints apparel truly stands the test of time.
 If you’re tired of buying new clothes only to watch them deteriorate after a few wears, the AllSaints sale is a great opportunity to invest in high-quality pieces built to last.

-To help you shop, we've found the best deals to score during the AllSaints sale — we're talking more than $300 off leather jackets, over $200 off wool coats and upwards of 50% off party-ready pieces for New Year's and beyond.
+To help you shop, we've found the best deals to score during the AllSaints sale — we're talking more than $300 off leather jackets, purses under $100 and upwards of 50% off party-ready pieces for all of your upcoming festivities.
 Plus, the brand is offering free shipping and returns for a no-regret shopping experience.
 Below, check out our 15 favorite pieces to shop right now at AllSaints.

+Add a pop of color to your cold-weather wardrobe with a deep red biker jacket in soft suede.

+Deep, moody colors and a slinky silhouette means you can easily style this silk-blend slip dress for any time of the year

 Get the best of both wolds with this ultra-warm puffer jacket in decadent lamb leather.